 JETBeam T6 Flashlight Review

-What beast of a flashlight the JETBeam T6 is!
+What beast of a flashlight the JETBeam T6 flashlight is!
 Quad Cree XP-L HD emitters with 18650×4 cells.
 The e-switch rounds out this thrower.
 Read on!

 Official Specs and Features